Cardiac Rehabilitation and Prevention Program

-The multidisciplinary Cardiac Rehabilitation and Prevention Program offers a wide range of services for people who have, or are at risk for developing, heart disease.
+The Cardiac Rehabilitation and Prevention Program offers a wide range of services for people who have, or are at risk for developing, heart disease.
 Patients who have recently had a heart attack, coronary artery disease, valve repair/replacement, coronary artery bypass graft surgery, coronary angioplasty, stent or heart transplant may all benefit from cardiac rehabilitation at Boston Medical Center.
 The overall goal for all patients is to increase physical endurance, muscular strength, improve mood, and importantly, reduce future risk of heart disease.

 BMC’s comprehensive program is certified by the American Association of Cardiovascular and Pulmonary Rehabilitation and provides the highest quality of care available, from exercise programs to smoking cessation strategies and cholesterol management.